Q.: What is a Private Health Services Plan (PHSP)?

 Q.: What’s the cost?

 A.: One-time set-up fee plus applicable taxes.
-The additional cost is 10% administration fee on all claims submitted plus applicable taxes (only paid on administration fee) depending on which province you live in.
+The additional cost is 10% administration fee plus applicable taxes, depending on which province you live in.

 Q.: What happens to the money in the Trust?

-A.: For pre-funded plans: The money in the trust account is held until claims are processed.
-The funds are then released to pay the claim.
+A.: For pre-funded plans: The money is held in the trust account until a claim is processed, then funds are release to pay for the claim.

-For fund on demand plans: The money is deposited into the trust account and removed once the claim is processsed leaving a zero balance.
+For fund on demand plans: The money is deposited into the trust account and withdrawn once the claim is processsed, leaving a zero balance.

 Q.: Can we backdate expenses?

 A.: Yes.
-You can submit expenses retroactive to the beginning of the Corporations fiscal year or calendar year for Unincorporated individuals.
-And you can bring receipts forward one calendar year after set up.
+You can submit expenses retroactive to the beginning of the Corporations fiscal year or Calendar year for Unincorporated individuals.
+Also receipts can be brought forward one fiscal year or calendar year after set-up.

 Q.: Why use an Administrator/Trustee?

-A.: Canada Revenue Agency (CRA) insists upon a third Party trustee and administrator to adjudicate for accuracy and compliance under Section 20.01 (1).
+A.: Canada Revenue Agency (CRA) insists upon a third party administrator to adjudicate for accuracy and compliance under Section 20.01 (1).

-A.: Guidelines for a Private Health Services Plan and Health and Welfare Trust are listed on Canada Revenue Agency website.
-Below are ITBulletins specific to this subject:
+A.: Guidelines for a Private Health Services Plan are listed on Canada Revenue Agency website.
+Below is the IT-Bulletin specific to this subject stating a PHSP has been part of the income tax act since 1986.

-Q.: How do I enroll in a Private Health Services plan?
+Q.: How do I enroll in a PHSP?